zihaowrez/Vocabber/README.md

 # User Guide

+You can run the program by downloading `Vocabber.zip`, unzipping it, and double-clicking `Vocabber.py`.

 Welcome to Vocabber!
 This small program aims to help language learners memorize new words.
 Vocabber supports most languages in the world (utf-16 character set).
 In addition, Vocabber does not support the Internet, so there is no need to use the Internet, and users need to input new words by themselves.

 ## Functionalities